CandiRes - Understanding how receiving antifungal medications can lead to Candida yeast drug resistance among patients treated in intensive care

 - Infections and Infestations

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

-Candida is a yeast (a type of fungus) that normally lives on the skin and in the gut, without causing any harm.
-If it grows out of control, Candida can cause infections like thrush.
+Candida is a commensal yeast (a type of fungus) that normally lives on the skin and in the gut, without causing any harm.
+If it grows out of control, Candida can cause infections such as thrush.
 If it enters the bloodstream or some internal organs, Candida can cause serious infections.
 The risk of serious infection with Candida is higher for people admitted to the ICU and those with a suppressed immune system.
 Around 1 in 20 people admitted to the ICU will develop a bloodstream infection from Candida.
 Candida infections are treated with antifungal medications.
 Some types of Candida can become resistant to antifungal drugs, making treatment more difficult.
 Just like with antibiotics, the overuse of antifungal medications is one of the drivers of higher resistance to these drugs.
 We do not have much information about how Candida develops resistance in the ICU, and about the impact of antifungal drugs on this development.
 It is hope that the results of this study will help to improve tools to identify drug resistance, identify whether a treatment for Candida is working in a given patient, and establish a way to assess whether treatment for a Candida bloodstream infection is working.
 This could allow researchers to better study antifungal drugs within clinical trials.

 Who can participate?